 Recent advances in computer architecture now allow for the numerical integration of state-of-the-art basin models with a grid resolution of 1/10° or higher (routinely on basin scale and less so globally).
 There are only a handful of results that have been published in the literature on simulations at that resolution and most of them have focused on the North Atlantic and the Gulf Stream.
-At that resolution, there is a significant improvement in the separation of the Gulf Stream at Cape Hatteras when compared to coarser resolution experiments [Bryan et al., 2007].
-However, there are still substantial differences in the Gulf Stream's path, strength, and variability among the various high resolution model simulations.
-In particular, a realistic separation in a 1/10° basin scale simulation of the North Atlantic [Smith et al., 2000] does not guarantee that the separation be as realistic when the identical model is configured globally at the same resolution [Maltrud and McClean, 2005].
+At that resolution, there is a significant improvement in the Gulf Stream's separation at Cape Hatteras when compared to coarser resolution experiments (Bryan et al., 2007).
+There are however still substantial differences in the Gulf Stream's path, strength, and variability among the various high resolution model simulations.
+In particular, a realistic separation in a 1/10° basin scale simulation of the North Atlantic (Smith et al., 2000) does not guarantee that the separation be as realistic when the identical model is configured globally at the same resolution (Maltrud and McClean, 2005).

-already As mentioned in the introduction, improvement in Gulf Stream separation in the fine mesh $(1/10^{\circ} \text{ or higher})$ simulations when compared to coarser resolution experiments may be due to the fact that the first baroclinic Rossby radius of deformation is resolved throughout most of the domain, thereby providing a good representation of baroclinic instability processes [Smith et al., 2000; Bryan et al., 2007], or to the exceeding of some critical Reynolds number [Dengg, 1993; Tansley and Marshall, 2001], or a combination of both.
-This is consistent with the results of Hurlburt and Hogan [2000] who showed that the Gulf Stream separation and pathways are drastically improved when the resolution is increased from $1/8^{\circ}$ to $1/64^{\circ}$ in a series of numerical experiments with a hydrodynamic (i.e., no active thermodynamics) primitive equation model.
+As already mentioned in the introduction, improvement in Gulf Stream separation in the fine mesh $(1/10^{\circ} \text{ or higher})$ simulations when compared to coarser resolution experiments may be due to the fact that the first baroclinic Rossby radius of deformation is resolved throughout most of the domain, therefore providing a good representation of baroclinic instability processes (Smith et al., 2000; Bryan et al., 2007), or to the exceeding of some critical Reynolds number (Dengg, 1993; Tansley and Marshall, 2001), or a combination of both.
+This is consistent with the results of Hurlburt and Hogan (2000) who showed that the Gulf Stream separation and pathways are drastically improved when the resolution is increased from $1/8^{\circ}$ to $1/64^{\circ}$ in a series of numerical experiments with a hydrodynamic (no active thermodynamics) primitive equation model.

-Plate 2.
-Three-year mean sea surface height from the 1/12° North Atlantic depth coordinate [Nucleus for European Modelling of the Ocean (NEMO): Madec, 2006] configured over the North Atlantic between 20°S and 80°N including the Mediterranean Sea (personal communication of R. Bourdallé-Badie, Y. Drillet, and O. LeGalloudec).
+Figure 9.
+3-year mean sea surface height from the 1/12° North Atlantic depth coordinate (NEMO, Madec 2006) configured over the North Atlantic between 20°S and 80°N including the Mediterranean Sea (personal communication of R. Bourdallé-Badie, Y. Drillet, and O. LeGalloudec).
 There are 50 levels in the vertical with an increased vertical resolution near the surface.
-The bathymetry is a combination of ETOPO2 bathymetry for the deep ocean and GEBCO bathymetry for the continental shelf.
-The north and south boundaries are buffer zones where the temperature and salinity fields are damped toward a climatological monthly mean [Levitus et al., 1998].
-A free surface that filters high frequency features is used for the surface boundary condition [Roullet and Madec, 2000].
-An isopycnal Laplacian operator (125 m/s) is used for the lateral diffusion on the tracers and a horizontal biharmonic operator $(1.25 \ 10^{-10} \ m^2/s^2)$ is used for the lateral viscosity on momentum.
+The bathymetry is a combination of ETOPO2 for the deep ocean and GEBCO for the continental shelf.
+The north and south boundaries are buffer zones, temperature and salinity fields are damping toward a climatological monthly mean (Levitus et al., 1998).
+A free surface that filters high frequency features is used for the surface boundary condition (Roullet and Madec, 2000).
+An isopycnal Laplacian operator (125 m^2/s) is used for the lateral diffusion on the tracers and a horizontal biharmonic operator $(1.25 \ 10^{-10} \ m^2/s^2)$ is used for the lateral viscosity on momentum.
 A partial slip lateral boundary condition is prescribed along the coast.